Stances of Faiths on LGBTQ Issues: The United Methodist Church

 “We implore families and churches not to reject or condemn lesbian and gay members and friends.
 We commit ourselves to be in ministry for and with all persons.”

-However, church doctrine also states that homosexuality is incompatible with Christian teachings and bans financial support of all LGBT-based groups.
+However, church doctrine also states that homosexuality is incompatible with Christian teachings and bans financial support of all LGBTQ-based groups.
 A call for reform on these issues is being heard from local churches and districts, and is likely to be addressed at the General Conference in 2016.

-Following the 2012 General Conference, many LGBT persons and allies continued their efforts for legislative change.
+Following the 2012 General Conference, many LGBTQ persons and allies continued their efforts for legislative change.
 Some also adopted practices of ecclesial disobedience—coined “Biblical Obedience” by ally Bishop Melvin Talbert.
 The practice urges people to “be the church now” and to ignore discriminatory and unjust laws.
 This effort has seen a dramatic increase in clergy and laity who defy church doctrine in an effort to reclaim the Bible's call for justice and inclusion as it applies to marriage and ordination.
 Some of these efforts have led to public church trials.